 Stemming out of all my work with my IP & Tech.-focused law students in the past two Summers in Italy at the Innovation and Technology Law Summer Academy, separately in summer of 2019, I was also invited by the organizers of a large international IP conference in Brazil (13th International Congress on Intellectual Property) to be one of the key featured speakers (a keynote speaker) and appear on an international panel to discuss emerging new technologies and IP law (similar to talks I had given at Padova Law School in Italy).
 This formal invitation to Brazil by the Congress organizers generously included an offer to pay all of my expenses (flight, accommodation and meals) from Albany, NY to and from Brazil to attend the 13th International Congress on Intellectual Property law.

-Thus, based on all the balanced combination of my notable four years of Teaching, Service and Scholarship as a full-time Assistant IP law professor at Albany Law School (all professors are evaluated on a balance of Teaching, Service and Scholarship) as touched on above, as well as my very significant popularity among the Faculty, Students, Staff and the wider Albany Law School community, I was somewhat taken aback and very disappointed when the recruitment committee comprising my three erstwhile colleagues on the Faculty chose in early Fall of 2019 to eliminate me at the first round and not even include me as one of the six or seven final candidates for consideration by the full 34 members of the Faculty for this junior, Assistant IP law Faculty position on tenure track.
+Thus, based on all the balanced combination of my notable four years of Teaching, Service and Scholarship as a full-time Assistant IP law professor at Albany Law School (all professors are evaluated on a balance of Teaching, Service and Scholarship) as touched on above, as well as my, dare I say, very significant popularity among the Faculty, Students, Staff and the wider Albany Law School community, I was somewhat taken aback and very disappointed when the recruitment committee comprising my three erstwhile colleagues on the Faculty chose in early Fall of 2019 to eliminate me at the first round and not even include me as one of the seven final candidates for consideration by the full 34 members of the Faculty for this junior, Assistant IP law Faculty position on tenure track.

 For the sake of transparency and in keeping with my character to be open, middle of the road and never supine, I informed the full Faculty of my early elimination by the three person committee later that same week, back in Sept./Oct of 2019, which effectively meant I was not in the mix of six or seven candidates for the job.